 A. Assess the probability of failure (based on how old the asset is, the bathtub curve, the amount of failures over the last few months/years, and whether it is exposed to humidity or dust).
 If you have maintenance logs, they will be useful.

 B. Assess the consequences of failure (safety hazards, production losses, impact on environment, and impact on company reputation).
-Score them from 0 to 4 to make a criticality ranking or use our asset criticality calculator.
+Score them from 0 to 4 to make a criticality ranking or use an asset criticality calculator.

 Assets with greater criticality and likelihood of failure are a priority.
 There will be regular inspections and an individual maintenance plan, so as to contain the risk.
 Run a Failure Modes and Effect Analysis to decide which failure modes you need to address in your maintenance plan.